Dennis Hedging Services

 Property Lines, Rights-of-Way & Sightline Rules for Hedges in Dennis

-Dennis zoning ordinances require hedges to be set back 3-10 feet from property lines, with maximum heights of 6-8 feet in front yards (side and rear yard limits may vary).
-At intersections and driveways, maintain clear sight triangles of 30-50 feet for safety.
-Major landscape installations may require permits and must comply with utility easements and rights-of-way.
-Hedges must not obstruct sidewalks, fire hydrants, signage, or utility access, and must allow for ADA accessibility.
-For questions about compliance, permits, or reporting violations, contact:
+Municipal zoning in Dennis establishes clear rules for hedge placement to protect property rights and public safety.
+Setbacks are typically 3-10 feet from property lines, with height restrictions of 6-8 feet in front yards (side and rear yard limits may vary).
+Sight distance triangles at intersections and driveways—usually 30-50 feet—must remain unobstructed for vehicular and pedestrian safety.
+Major landscape installations may require permits and must comply with utility easements and right-of-way restrictions.
+For guidance on compliance, permits, and enforcement, contact:

 Dennis Building Department